Mr. Josh Olson

 After school: Tuesday

 2:30 pm - 3:45 pm or by appointment

 1st Hour - Algebra I

 This is who I am: I was born in Minnesota but was raised in Yuma, Arizona.
 I am 34 years old and I recently was lucky enough to get married to my beautiful wife Tiffany.
-I currently have no children of my own, so I am able to put a majority of my time and energy into what I am most passionate about, education!
+I currently have no children of my own, so I am able to put a majority of my time and energy into what I am most passionate about, education and tennis!

 Where I come from: Besides academics, I loved athletics for the ability to compete against fellow peers.
 Competition drove me to play all sports and be a jack of all trades.
 Eventually I focused on basketball and tennis.
 When I was 6 years old, I laid in bed one night and told myself that I wanted to get a scholarship for athletics.
 That goal was achieved when I was 18 when I received a scholarship to Gateway Community College in Phoenix, AZ to play tennis.
 I played there for two years before moving on to graduate from ASU with a Bachelors of Arts in Secondary Mathematics Education.
 A few years ago, I decided to further my education, and I was able to complete my masters in Administration and Supervision.

-This is why I coach: This year I will have the privilege of coaching the boy’s tennis team here at Williams Field.
-I never cut for this sport because I want to further my sport and help it grow.
+This is why I coach: This year I will have the privilege of coaching the boy’s tennis team here at Williams Field for a second year.
+Last year our Blackhawk tennis players dominated their schedule finishing 14-0. .
 If you have a child that needs a sport, tennis is the place to start.
 I have been coaching tennis continuously since I was 17 years old.
-I coached the Queen Creek tennis team the last three years.
-Last year was the first year in school history that they had a winning season.
-The program went from 2-10 to 8-4.
-I work hard in and out of the classroom.
+I know my way around the tennis court and would love the opportunity to coach your son or daughter.